hb9kns/NEMO/NEMO/static/howtos/users.md

 and usage).

-In case of `Reservations` and `Usage` the list of tools can be expanded or compressed with the buttons below the pull-down menu selector, and only those tools are displayed whose checkboxes are selected in the list.
+In case of `Reservations` and `Usage` the list of tools can be expanded or compressed with the buttons below the pull-down menu selector.
+*Only those tools are displayed whose checkboxes are set* in the list, *plus* the one which is selected (coloured background) for booking.

 ### Calendar pane